What is an anemometer?

 Disadvantages: It needs to be punched and the installation is more complicated.

 There are many types of anemometers, and you can choose an anemometer that suits you according to your specific needs and applications.
-If you have any questions about the choice of the anemometer, please contact us, we have professional technicians to solve the problem for you.
+If you have any questions about the choice of the anemometers, please contact us, we have professional technicians to solve the problem for you.